The Clear Edge

 When to fire: First major boundary violation after you’ve set clear expectations.
 They escalate fast.
 Stop it immediately.

-Red Flag 4: The Decision Avoider
+Red Flag 4: Decision Avoider Clients Who Freeze Your Capacity

 Pattern: Can’t make decisions.
 Every deliverable waits weeks for approval.
 Blames you for the delays they caused.